Oct 17-19 | Hosted by the Grand Strand Chapter

 No, we will have a record of all attendees who registered.
 You do not need to print or bring a ticket.

 Yes!
-Admission fees to Brookgreen Gardens are included.
+Admission fees to Brookgreen Gardens on Saturday and Sunday are included.
 When you arrive at Brookgreen Gardens, let the person at the gate know that you are there for the SCNPS symposium and they will give you directions to the event space.

 When you arrive at Brookgreen Gardens, let the person at the gate know that you are there for the SCNPS symposium and they will give you directions to the event.
 We will have a central information table and welcome everyone on Saturday morning at the Lowcountry Center.